redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 }
 ```

 > ***IMPORTANT***
-> If the `shared` flag is set to `true`, then the `maximum` value must be explicitly specified, even if it is no different from the `initial` value
+> If the `shared` flag is set to `true`, then the `maximum` value must be explicitly specified, even if it is the same as the `initial` value

 ### Sharing the Host Environment with WebAssembly

 Any resources in the host environment that need to be shared with WebAssembly must be made available at the time the WebAssembly module is instantiated.
 This amounts to little more than placing these resources into an arbitrary object.

-In addition to sharing memory, another common requirement is for the host environment to share its `Math` library with WebAssembly.
-This is simply because WebAssembly lacks any instructions to perform numerical operations more advanced than square root.
+In addition to sharing memory, another common requirement is for the host environment to share "OS level" functionality or language libraries with WebAssembly.

+> ***IMPORTANT***
+> The term "OS level" has been deliberately placed in quotation marks to indicate the fact that such functionality might not be derived from the machine's actual operating system.
+>
+> As far as WebAssembly is concerned, it needs access to functionality that lies outside the borders of its own little world.
+Therefore such functionality must be supplied by the host environment in response to WebAssembly `import` statements.
+Beyond this, WebAssembly really doesn't care whether that functionality came from the language runtime, or from the actual operating system.

-In this example, we will look at the host environment coding the allocates a single memory and then share both this and its `Math` library with a WebAssembly module called `some_module.wasm`
+In this example, we will write some JavaScript code that makes three resources available to a WebAssembly module called `some_module.wasm`:
+1. One page of shared memory
+2. The JavaScript `Math` library[^5]
+3. A variable containing the offset in shared memory at which WebAssembly should start writing its data

 So, first we allocate one page of WebAssembly memory: